cloudflare/cloudflare-docs/content/ddos-protection/dns-protection/_index.md

 Request your account team to enable Advanced DNS Protection and make the initial configuration.
 The initial thresholds are based on your network’s individual behavior.

-By default, Advanced DNS Protection will be enabled in monitoring mode.
+Next, add the [prefixes](/ddos-protection/tcp-protection/concepts/#prefixes) you would like to onboard.
+Advanced DNS Protection will only be applied to the prefixes you onboard.
+To add prefixes, do one of the following:

+* Go to the Cloudflare dashboard and use the [Advanced TCP Protection user interface](/ddos-protection/tcp-protection/how-to/add-prefix/).
+* Use the [prefix API operations](/ddos-protection/tcp-protection/api/#prefix-operations) provided by Advanced TCP Protection.

+{{<Aside type="warning">}}
+Currently, the list of onboarded prefixes is shared with [Advanced TCP Protection](/ddos-protection/tcp-protection/).
+Any onboarded prefixes will be subject to both Advanced TCP Protection and Advanced DNS Protection, assuming that your account team has done the initial configuration of both systems.
+However, you can leave any of these protection systems in monitoring mode.

+If you already onboarded the desired prefixes when you configured Advanced TCP Protection, you do not need to take any other action.
+{{</Aside>}}

 ## Configuration

 After getting Advanced DNS Protection enabled, you can create rules to configure the protection system.
+By default, Advanced DNS Protection will be enabled in monitoring mode.

 Currently, you must use the Cloudflare API to create and manage DNS protection rules.
 For more information, refer to [Configure via API](/ddos-protection/dns-protection/api/).

-For more information on the configuration settings, refer to [Available settings](/ddos-protection/dns-protection/settings/).
+For more information on the configuration settings, refer to [Rule settings](/ddos-protection/dns-protection/settings/).

 ---